Print/Download [ English | Spanish ]

 - is medically accurate;

-- is culturally, developmentally, linguistically, and age appropriate;
+- is culturally, developmentally, linguistically, and age-appropriate;

-- is guided by anti-racist pedagogy;
+- is trauma-informed and guided by anti-racist pedagogy;

 - provides a focus on health promotion and risk reduction within the context of the world in which students live;